nervetattoo/jquery-autosave/readme.md

 * **options** _Object_
   An object of key/value pairs that may be used to configure the callback method.
-* **$fields** _jQuery_
+* **$inputs** _jQuery_
-  A jQuery object containing the current scope of form fields.
-The fields given here have already been filtered.
+  A jQuery object containing the current scope of inputs.
+The inputs given here have already been filtered.
 * **data** _Array_
-  An array of objects containing the data gathered from the form fields.
+  An array of objects containing the data gathered from the inputs.
 * **caller** _String, Number_
   Used to denote who called the save method.
 This is generally undefined, but may contain the ID of the current interval timer or an event name.